billxu0521/jscrf/README.md

 The BSD 2-Clause License.
 See LICENSE.md file.

-Copyright (c) 2013, Masfumi Hamamoto
+Copyright (c) 2013, Masafumi Hamamoto
 All rights reserved.